I recently decided to experiment with potato printing to make some fall themed notecards for Thanksgiving.

 Step 2: Carve Your Potato Stamp

 Use your x-acto knife to carve your design onto the surface of the potato.
-Simple designs work best, as it is difficult to achieve detail.
+Simple designs work best, since it is difficult to achieve detail.

 Step 3: Apply Paint to Your Potato Stamp